jmcnamara/XlsxWriter/CONTRIBUTING.md

 If your change involves several incremental `git` commits then `rebase` or `squash` them onto another branch so that the Pull Request is a single commit or a small number of logical commits.

-Push your changes to GitHub and submit the Pull Request.
-In the `git` commit link to the to the Issue tracker that was opened above.
+Push your changes to GitHub and submit the Pull Request with a hash link to the to the Issue tracker that was opened above.